collective live+work spaces for people going placeswith purpose

 The location has fibre so bandwidth will not be an issue.

-We prefer local face to face interaction and as such activities and outings will be written up on boards, however we shall also use an app to ensure everyone gets last-minute gathering and household notifications.
+We prefer local face to face interaction and as such activities and outings will be planned and written up on boards, however we shall also use an app to ensure everyone gets last-minute gathering and household notifications.

 Heating and cooling